Mmeso1/alx-system_engineering-devops/0x0B-ssh/README.md

 # 0x0B.
 SSH

-Task 0:
+## Task 0:

 0. Use a private key

 Write a Bash script that uses ssh to connect to your server using the private key ~/.ssh/school with the user ubuntu.

-# Requirements:
+### Requirements:

-Only use ssh single-character flags
+- Only use ssh single-character flags
-You cannot use -l
+- You cannot use -l
-You do not need to handle the case of a private key protected by a passphrase
+- You do not need to handle the case of a private key protected by a passphrase

-### SOLUTION
+### Solution

 ```bash
 ssh [username]@[server IP]